DigiBP/Team-Blueberries/README.md

 </br></br>

 <h4 id="4.2.2 Decision Table Absence from team capacity">4.2.2 Decision Table Absence from team capacity</h4>
-This table is the second step to ensure that the capacity of the team is not reached when an emyployee wants to take time off.
-The current capacity is set to &lt;50% of employees must be available.
+<p>This table is the second step to ensure that the capacity of the team is not reached when an emyployee wants to take time off.
+The current capacity is set to &lt;50% of employees must be available.</p>

 &#129488;// Pic from our final Decision Table Absence from team capacity
 </br></br>